 Whilst it may not be of direct interest to consumers, extensive research into this topic has been undertaken to support food businesses such as food processing and food retail, to help ensure consumer food safety, and avoid outbreaks of fly-borne diseases such as Salmonellosis.

 The team of scientists at Rentokil’s Global Research and Development Centre has looked into understanding the physics of how light impacts the biological attraction of flies to a trap.
 This research has helped uncover LED technology as an insect attractant far superior to conventional light sources.

 There is no single scientific explanation as to why flies are attracted to light.
-There are several theories which offer a possible explanation, as outlined below:
+There are several theories which offer a possible explanation, they are:

 For some insects, a bright light source may be seen as an emergency beacon.
 When in doubt, these insects instinctively head towards light sources, which are generally positioned on higher ground than the hazardous environment they are currently in.